tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 `xml_input` = Relative path to test/ train directory containing images and corresponding XML files.

-`output_path`= This is the output path for the generated tfrecords file.
+`output_path`= This is the output path for the generated TFRecords file.
 User doesn't need to change this path.

-The generated tfrecord files can be found inside [tfrecords](tfrecords/) folder.
-We can now proceed to the next section in order to create a [Label map](#Labelmap).
+The generated TFRecord files can be found inside [tfrecords](tfrecords/) folder.
+You can now proceed to the next section in order to create a [Label map](#Labelmap).

+### Only for the COCO
-`Only for the COCO` format issue the following commend to generate tfrecord file for the annotated data.Please note that this command is an example which creates tfrecords for Flir dataset.
+For the COCO format, issue the following command to generate TFRecord file for the annotated data.
+Please note that this command is an example which creates TFRecords for Flir dataset.
 The input path for your test and train directories needs to be configured before issuing this command.

 ```
 $  python json_tfrecord.py --input_image_dir=data/Flir/test/thermal_8_bit --input_annotations_file=data/Flir/test/thermal_annotations.json --output_dir=tfrecords/test_tfr/test.record